winwisely111/testharness/README.md

 This just needs to be a Markdown driven GUI.

 The folders of the Markdown determines the Navigation of the GUI.
-One to One.
+One to One mapping.

-The markdown can be assets or pulled from a Server.
+The markdown live in the assets or pulled from a Server.

 ## Nav & Settings